 You can now get the approximate phase noise of your PLL at different offset frequency and output frequencies.
 You need to get from the datasheet the flicker noise, the flat noise and the open loop VCO phase noise.
 You then denormalize these specifications with Equation 1 and 2 and you can approximate the closed loop response by assuming a very sharp loop filter as a first approximation as shown in Figure 2.

 Estimating PLL phase noise seems challenging at first, but extracting the needed specifications in the data sheet and using the formulas outlined here will help you to select the best PLL to meet your system requirements.
-For an accurate simulation, TI also offers two tools to calculate the phase noise of your PLL: WEBENCH® Clock Architect and PLLatinum™ Sim.
+For an accurate simulation, we also offers two tools to calculate the phase noise of your PLL: WEBENCH® Clock Architect and PLLatinum™ Sim.
 You can learn about the LMX2592 and TI’s other RF PLLs and synthesizers as well as explores these tools on this page.